 The Sale and Look Book

 This Saturday Tim Reeder, Old Home Expert, will begin showing the breathtaking Pinkerton Contemporary.
 For a sneak peek of the latest photos of this Cool Customer, check out the following images captured by Tim’s team.
 If you are One Of Those looking to buy a Mid-century Modern house, this is most definitely the Dream Home you’ve been waiting for.
 Call up Tim Reeder at Better Homes and Gardens Real Estate (402-612-3833) to book a tour.
 Of course when you buy this Contemporary Gem, we will want a full report!
-Dream big, obsessors and stay tuned for The Questions of Lamplighter Lane Part Two.
+Dream big, obsessors and stay tuned.
+This story now has a sequel, which is really more of a prequel.
+Check it out at Mysteries of Omaha: 830 North 89th Circle.

 I welcome your feedback and comments on the beautiful 831 North 89th Circle, the Stoneham house, the Pinkertons and the whole area.
 This is only a small part of the story and we’d all love to hear your input and secret clues.